Dharmasthala Temple: Institutions run by Shri Kshetra Dharmasthala

-Mass murder and burial allegations
+Mass murder and burial conspiracy

-Dharmasthala Temple has been embroiled in a controversy surrounding alleged mass graves, disappearances, and crimes against women and students over the past two decades.
+In 2025, a person alleged that he secretly buried bodies of female assault victims.
+The allegations proved to be a conspiracy after extensive excavation of claimed burial sites.
+Dharmasthala Temple was embroiled in a controversy surrounding alleged mass graves, disappearances, and claims of crimes against women and students over the past two decades.
 In July 2025, a woman filed a fresh complaint seeking the remains of her daughter who went missing in 2003.
-This development comes amid an ongoing investigation into the allegations, with a former sanitation worker claiming to have secretly buried bodies of sexual assault victims in the forests.
+This development comes amid an ongoing investigation into the conspiracy to defame the holy place and its head by a group of people including activist Mahesh Shetty Timarodi, Girish Mattannavar, Vitthal Gowda, Jayant, and YouTubers Sameer M.D., Ajay and Dinesh and the Actor Prakash Raj, with a former sanitation worker claiming to have secretly buried bodies of sexual assault victims in the forests.

 Karnataka Chief Minister Siddaramaiah said the government would act according to legal procedures and that no pressure will influence their decisions.
-The investigation is ongoing, with the authorities working to uncover the truth behind the allegations.
+The investigation is ongoing, with the authorities working to uncover the truth behind the conspiracy.

 As of September 2025, the Special Investigation Team (SIT) appointed by the Karnataka government has excavated 11 of 13 sites identified by the witness.
 Human remains were recovered at two locations, and in mid-September, a large-scale search at the Banglegudde reserve forest yielded several skeletal fragments, including five skulls and jawbones.
 Forensic experts have suggested that the remains appear relatively recent and are likely male, though final reports are pending.

 The whistleblower, C. N. Chinnayya, was arrested on 23 August 2025 on charges of perjury, after allegedly providing misleading evidence.
 His bail application was rejected on 16 September by Belthangady court.
 Meanwhile, families of missing persons, including relatives of Sowjanya, a student who was murdered in 2012, have petitioned the Karnataka High Court for supervised excavations and transparent updates on the SIT’s progress.

 Civil society organisations, including the All India Democratic Women’s Association (AIDWA), have demanded greater autonomy for the SIT and the deployment of modern methods such as ground-penetrating radar to locate possible burial sites.

 Earlier, a local court had imposed a media gag order restricting online coverage and requiring removal of thousands of links related to the case.
 This order was overturned by the Karnataka High Court on 1 August 2025, and the Supreme Court of India upheld the decision on 8 August, affirming press freedoms in reporting the investigation.